Zline

 • Risk Assessment: Customs officials use advanced risk assessment systems to identify potential compliance issues and prioritize inspections.

-• Duty Calculation: Based on the declaration and risk assessment, customs will calculate the applicable Hong Kong import tax duties using the tariff rates.
+• Duty Calculation: Based on the declaration and risk assessment, customs will calculate the applicable Hong Kong import duty rates using the tariff rates.

 2- Payment of Duties and Customs Clearance